yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 In the following sections, we describe a generic substrate in HPCToolkit to interact with vendor specific runtime systems and libraries and the vendor specific details for measuring performance for NVIDIA, AMD, and Intel GPUs.

 A single version of HPCToolkit can be built that supports GPUs from multiple vendors and programming models.
-However, using HPCToolkit to collect GPU metrics using GPUs from multiple vendor runtimes (e.g. CUDA and ROCm) in a single execution is untested.
-However, measuring GPU offloading using both Level Zero and OpenCL is known to work.
-(This is useful because when compiling programs to offload onto Intel GPUs using Level Zero, Intel MKL BLAS offloads using OpenCL regardless.)
+However, using HPCToolkit to collect GPU metrics using GPUs from multiple vendor runtimes (e.g. CUDA and ROCm) in a single execution is largely untested although measuring GPU offloading using both Level Zero and OpenCL is known to work.

 ## GPU Performance Measurement Substrate